-Prerequisite: CSCI 111 with a grade of "C" or better and MATH 161 or higher placement.
+CSCI 111 with a grade of "C" or better and MATH 161 or higher placement.

-CSCI 125 Introduction to Video Game and Simulation Development
+CSCI 125 - Introduction to Video

+Game and Simulation Development

 This course introduces students to professional video game and simulation development, including the modern video game industry and its historical development, game analysis and design, game programming technology and practices, graphics and sound technology used in games and simulations, and ethical issues related to video games and simulations.
 Students will learn about the game development process for both serious and casual games and the roles that various professionals play in that development.
-They will engage in a semester-long project to design, build, and publish an entry-level computer-based video game using a game development engine.
+They

-CSCI 211 Data Structures and Algorithms
+CSCI 211 - Data Structures and Algorithms